Taking a fact from an agent, arvo or whatever is easy. First you subscribe using

 /- spider /+ *strandio, *graph-store =, strand=strand:spider => |% ++ take-update =/ m (strand ,~) ^- form:m ;< =cage bind:m (take-fact /graph-store) =/ =update !< update q.cage ?. ?=(%add-nodes -.q.update) (pure:m ~) =/ nodes=(list [=index =node]) ~(tap by nodes.q.update) ?~ nodes (pure:m ~) =/ contents=(list content) contents.post.node.i.nodes ?~ contents (pure:m ~) ?. ?=(%text -.i.contents) (pure:m ~) =/ msg (trip text.i.contents) %- (slog leaf+msg ~) (pure:m ~) -- ^- thread:spider |= arg=vase =/ m (strand ,vase) ^- form:m ;< ~ bind:m (watch-our /graph-store %graph-store /updates) ;< ~ bind:m take-update (pure:m !>(~))

-Create a chat on your fake zod if you don't have one already, then save it in
+Create a chat on your fake zod if you don't have one already, then save the thread in

 -print-msg.
 Next, type some message in your chat and you'll see it printed in the dojo.